ammojest/Personal-Organiser/README.md

 - TV shows/movies I want to watch
 - code I want to learn

-  :bulb: IDEA: calendar with upcoming releases
+  :bulb: IDEA: calendar with upcoming releases that can be subscribed too

 ## Items should include the following;